 The goal of any marketing plan is growth - but how should you measure the effectiveness of your marketing efforts?
-Tracking and analyzing the right marketing metrics can be key in how you quantify success.
+Tracking and analyzing the right marketing metrics can be key in quantifying performance.

-Metrics help marketing teams track their performance to ultimately meet their goals.
-It’s important to track strategic metrics that are meaningful to your business.
-By doing so, you can get a better understanding of the marketing performance, and in the bigger picture, marketers can explain the effect it has on an organization’s growth to company stakeholders.
+Tracking key metrics helps marketing teams measure their performance against their goals.
+By doing so, you can get a better understanding of your marketing performance versus the bigger picture.
+Marketers can explain the effect it has on an organization’s growth to company stakeholders.

 What are the most important marketing metrics to focus on to accurately measure performance?
-There are several types of metrics to use to track success.
-Here’s our list of the key metrics in marketing to track on a continual basis, sorted by metric type:
+There are several to be aware of to track success.
+Here’s our list of the key metrics in marketing to track continually, sorted by metric type:

 Brand Awareness Metrics